 - technology skills

-Think about your key skills in your profession—these will often be the keywords that you need to highlight.
+Think about your critical skills in your profession—these will often be the keywords you need to highlight.

 Need additional help?
 Reach out to Candace for assistance!